 Include Branded Keywords: Branded keywords are a simple, effective way to use hashtags to benefit both your brand marketing strategy.
 Be sure to use the same capitalization you normally would when writing your brand/company name (i.e., #GoEpps, #DodgeballSEO, or #DodgeballMarketingPodcast).

 Don't be discouraged if using more specific hashtags leads to a drop in your reach/engagement numbers.
 As your hashtags become more specific, engagement will likely shift to people who are most interested in the products and services you're offering.
-In other words, more general hashtags might get you in front of more people, but more targeted hashtags will be seen by the right people.
+In other words, more general hashtags might boost your SEO to get you in front of more people, but more targeted hashtags will be seen by the right people.

 Read Up on How Popular Platforms Use Hashtags

 While the strategy of how you select, plan, and evaluate hashtags should be consistent no matter which platform you're on, each social media platform uses hashtags a little differently.
 Since each has unique algorithms, they also have their own hashtagging best practices, which can change frequently based on user behavior and preferences.
 Most recently:

 Instagram can detect posts that use too many hashtags.
 Those posts are flagged and penalized as spam, which likely hurts the visibility of future posts from flagged accounts.